ajarch98/whatsapp-visualization/README.md

 ## Why isn't my code working?

-- Set the correct list of users
-- Set the correct filepath to the .txt file with the WhatsApp chat records
+- Rename your file to `whatsapp.txt` and place it in the same folder as the `whatsapp.py` file